Related terms: congenital heart defect, heart defects from birth

 Doctors can usually detect most heart defects while the child is still very young.
 Some children live with a defect for years before it is diagnosed.
 In some cases, doctors can spot congenital heart defects before the baby is even born.
 They cannot diagnose all defects before birth though, because the heart continues to develop in the days after the baby is born.

 Children with congenital heart defects may need to take antibiotic medicines before certain dental and surgical procedures.
 Taking antibiotics will protect against infective endocarditis.
 In addition, doctors will usually recommend medicines or surgery to treat the defect itself.
-The exact treatment depends on the type of defect.

 Types of congenital heart defects